 By Yoona Ha, PoliceOne BrandFocus Staff

-The recent death of a Chicago officer who committed suicide was not just a tragic anomaly.
+The recent death of a Chicago officer who died by suicide was not just a tragic anomaly.
 It was the latest marker of an intractable problem that has affected officers for generations.
 One study showed that in 2017, 140 police officers took their own lives—that’s triple the number of officers who were fatally shot that year.
 The following year, the problem got worse.
 In 2018, at least 159 officers were reported dead by suicide.

 Despite the reality that there are more mental health resources available to law enforcement officials ever than before, many officers still suffer in silence.
 Policing is hard work that involves the occupational hazard of either witnessing others’ trauma or going through it firsthand.

 Too often, stigma stands in the way of officers who want to get help for their stress, anxiety and other mental health concerns.

 Stop the stigma

 Jessika Redman, a licensed professional counselor in Colorado, agreed that the mental health stigma is still huge within the law enforcement community.
 Officers often worry that police administration may take punitive actions against those who seek help for their mental health.

 With three consecutive years of increases in police suicide rates, police leaders through the International Association of Chiefs of Police have worked to raise awareness that work-related stress can sometimes have fatal consequences, especially if left unaddressed.